 - Numerical Reasoning

 - Word Meanings

 The questions will be framed in a few ways.
 Some are verbal descriptions of scenarios from which you must solve multiple-choice questions.
 Others are visual depictions of geometric puzzles and patterns you will need to solve.

 How is the Thomas GIA Scored?

-Your test score will be determined by the answers you get correct as well as an evaluation of how quickly you managed to answer the questions.
-This score is then compared to the scores and speeds of other test takers known as the “control group.”
-This will show if your score is lower, higher, or average when compared to this group.
+Your test score will be determined by the answers you get correct, as well as an evaluation of how quickly you managed to answer the questions.
+This score is then compared to the scores and speeds of other test takers, known as the “control group.”
+This will show if your score is lower, higher, or average compared to this group.